Chris Grace (actor)

-Early and personal life
+Early life

 Grace was born on May 15, 1973, in Columbus, Mississippi.
 He grew up in Houston, Texas.
-He began performing in junior high school and studied acting at the University of North Carolina.
+He began performing in junior high school and studied acting at the University of North Carolina School of the Arts.

-Grace is openly gay, and married his husband, Eric Michaud, in 2017.

 Career

-Grace is a member of Baby Wants Candy (BWC), a Chicago-based comedy ensemble.
-The group has performed in the U.S. and abroad, including in New York, Singapore, and Scotland.
-BWC performed the musical parody 50 Shades!
-The Musical Parody and Thrones!
-The Musical Parody, the latter of which he co-wrote.
+Grace is a member of Baby Wants Candy, a Chicago-based comedy ensemble.
+At Baby Wants Candy, Grace was the lead actor for musical parody 50 Shades!
+The Musical, and co-wrote Thrones!
+The Musical Parody.

-Grace was the lead actor for 50 Shades!
-The Musical which was written by Al Samuels, Dan Wessels, Amanda Blake-Davis, Ashley Ward, Emily Dorezas, and Jody Shelton.

-Grace is also a regular performer in Magic to Do: Musical Improv, held at UCB Sunset.
+Grace is also a regular performer in Magic to Do: Musical Improv, held at Upright Citizens Brigade Sunset.
 He has been involved with the streaming service Dropout, with his standup comedy special Chris Grace: As Scarlett Johansson premiering there.
 He performed on their improvisational game show Make Some Noise in 2024, and was on the second season of the panel show Smartypants in 2025.

+Personal life

+Grace is openly gay, and part of the bear community.
+He married Eric Michaud in 2017.